The Passing Show: The Passing Show, 1912 to 1924

 The title of the show was later used by Lee and Jacob J. Shubert for an annual series of Broadway revues from 1912 to 1924 (except 1920).
 These were elaborate productions designed to compete with the popular Ziegfeld Follies, which had begun in 1907.

-Several of these featured music of Sigmund Romberg, George Gershwin, Al Sherman or Herman Finck and were presented at the Winter Garden Theatre.
+Several of these featured music of Sigmund Romberg, George Gershwin, Jean Schwartz, Al Sherman or Herman Finck and were presented at the Winter Garden Theatre.
 Willie and Eugene Howard starred in many editions of the series.
 Other stars included Charlotte Greenwood, Marilyn Miller, Ed Wynn, De Wolf Hopper, Charles Winninger, Fred Astaire and his sister Adele, Marie Dressler and Fred Allen.
 Among the famous songs first sung in the series were "Pretty Baby" (1916) and "I'm Forever Blowing Bubbles" (1918).
 A planned revival of the series in the 1940s did not make it out of tryouts.
 Most of the librettos for the series were written by Harold R. Atteridge, the Shuberts' in‐house librettist, who created over forty musicals for them (many starring Al Jolson).
 Most of the Shubert shows were staged by J. C. Huffman.